icg-cat/chunkfactory/README.md

 <img src="https://github.com/icg-cat/chunkfactory/blob/master/man/vignette_chunkfactory_files/figure-html/hex.png" width="15%" />

-This package was developed in the context of the project [Igualdad de género en los usos del tiempo: Cambios, resistencias y continuidades](https://webs.uab.cat/genera/) (GENERA Proyecto PID2021-122515NB-I00).
+This package was developed in the context of the project [Igualdad de género en los usos del tiempo: Cambios, resistencias y continuidades](https://webs.uab.cat/genera/), GENERA Proyecto PID2021-122515NB-I00.

 # Objectives
 The package `chunkfactory`is meant to minimize the coding for markdown documents where a handful of functions need to be executed iteratively.